top of page

 4. Time.

-The project was taking up way more of my time than I had to give.
+The project was taking up much more of my time than I had to give.
 It was not a minor endeavor and it did not run itself.
 I am the type of person that doesn't do things in a half-assed way.
 Either do it well, or don't do it at all.
 I know now from this experience that bringing love, care and attention to any project I put my energy into is the only way I want to serve.

 I still get emails from people who want to donate food, and it's a year later.
 I know it made an impact.
 I met so many people who really loved giving to it, and finding great food there.
 It saved everyone a ton of money on their grocery bills.